In, Ga, Ge, Sb & As

 The result is a sovereign, sustainable, cost-competitive European semiconductor value chain — aligned with the Critical Raw Materials Act and the European Green Deal.

-From industrial waste
+The Technology: From industrial waste to semiconductor-grade materials

 Five elements, five recovery routes.